-There have been 1,757 reported COVID-19 cases in Hawaii as of this publishing (154 in Maui County with 6 deaths and 26 requiring hospitalization).
+There have been 14,773 reported COVID-19 cases in Hawaii as of this publishing (403 in Maui County with 17 deaths and 57 requiring hospitalization).
 We’ll keep this updated as Hawaii Coronavirus News comes in.
 How likely is it that Hawaii will have more cases soon?
 Likely.
-I’d bet that once testing is done more thoroughly and visitors begin coming back, Hawaii will have an influx of cases (much like the rest of the world).
+I’d bet that once testing is done more thoroughly and unintended spikes come from visitors, Hawaii will have an influx of cases (much like the rest of the world).
 Currently, every US state has reported cases, along with the District of Columbia, Puerto Rico, Guam, and the US Virgin Islands.

 How deadly is the coronavirus?

 How does the Coronavirus compare to the flu?
 According to the New York Times, the flu has a fatality rate of 0.1% in the US (average over 20 years).
-That’s far fewer people dying from the flu than are dying from COVID-19.
 That being said, the CDC says that between 9.3 and 45 million people get the flu in the US each year, and 12,000-61,000 people die from it.
-So far, this virus has claimed a fraction of the lives that the flu has in the same period.
-Though, if you run purely on the math, if the US suffered an outbreak that rivaled one of the worst flu seasons we’ve had over the last 20 years, we’d have almost 1.54 million deaths.
+This virus kills far more people than the flu.
+Fact.

 How does the Coronavirus COVID-19 compare to other major global viruses?